Home Blog Page 1984

 ORGANIZING SERVICES 7h

-PERSONAL ASSISTANT: Outgoing & cheerful individual available for office or home organization.
-Office skills, errands & event planning.
+PERSONAL ASSISTANT/ORGANIZER: Outgoing & cheerful individual available for office or home organization.
+Office skills, errands, event & travel planning.
 Part time or temporary OK.
+3 hour min.
 Reasonable rates.
 Pam, (310) 733-8433

 DO YOU NEED HELP GETTING ORGANIZED?
 Executive level business and personal assistant services available.
 Office organizing, writing, project and event planning.
 Concierge services on a project or weekly basis.
 Call Patty, (310) 394-3085